Do you feel called to serve the community?

-Do you believe that establishing a nonprofit organization is the best or only way to bring your “mission” to life?
+Do you believe that seeking nonprofit status for a new ministry is the best or only way to bring your “mission” to life?

-During the conversation, we ask a series of strategic question designed to educate and equip individuals with basic information, so they can determine if they should file for tax-exempt status or fold their mission into an existing organization or initiative!
+During the conversation we ask a series of strategic question designed to educate and equip individuals with basic information.
+The goal is to determine if they should file for tax-exempt status or fold their mission into an existing organization or initiative.
+Seeking nonprofit status for a new ministry isn’t always the best option.

 Most people forget that nonprofits are BUSINESSES that simply hold a tax-exempt status.
 Often, founders have a “mission mindset” and file for nonprofit status assuming they will be able to secure grants and give all of their services away for FREE!